-A shared connection is characterised by an OREG system feeding into a shared network (e.g. an embedded network with multiple users downstream of the site's utility meter): see Figures 9.3.3.1(a) and 9.3.3.1(b).
+A shared connection refers to an OREG system connected into a shared network (e.g. an embedded network with multiple users downstream of the site's main utility meter): see 9.3.3.3(a)and 9.3.3.3(b).